bertvv/ansible-role-rh-base/README.md

     password: '$6$WIFkXf07Kn3kALDp$fHbqRKztuufS895easdT [...]'
 ```

+If you want to make a user an administrator, make sure they are member of the group `wheel` (See [RedHat System Administrator's Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/chap-Gaining_Privileges.html#sect-Gaining_Privileges-The_su_Command).

 Optionally, you can specify the `shell`, which defaults to `/bin/bash`.
+The password should be specified as a hash, as returned by [crypt(3)](http://man7.org/linux/man-pages/man3/crypt.3.html), in the form `$algo$salt$hash`.
+For tests and proof-of-concept VMs, you can take a look at <https://www.mkpasswd.net/> for generating hashes in the correct form.
+When you do, be sure to remove `rounds=5000$` from the resulting hash string.

 ## Dependencies